owenjnr21/Assessment-3/journal/journal.md

 ## Conceptual development ##

 ### Design intent ###
+*My Design intent is to create a wristband for people wear while they are out exercising.
+The product it be a temperature sensor spray with sprays out water when it reaches high temperatures to keep you fresh and hydrated.*
 <!--- Include your design intent here.
 It should be about a 10 word phrase/sentence. --->

 ### Design ideation ###